MShaker/java-game-of-life/README.md

 Date of Creation: 5/8/2017

 DESCRIPTION: Small simulation of Conway's Game of Life.

+To use the application run TheGameOfLifeSimulation.java file.

 BASIC INFO: Files for running a graphical representation of Conway's Game of Life.
 Uses a grid of squares representing living and dead cells.
 The user can edit the size of the board and what colors to use for representing dead and living cells.
 The board is